 If you’re running a business, there’s a good chance you’ve considered hiring remote contractors listed on a remote online platform like TaskRabbit, Upwork or Freelancer, for instance..
 After all, there are plenty of advantages to doing so—you can save on overhead costs, tap into a global pool of talent, and enjoy greater flexibility in scheduling.
 There are also some potential drawbacks to keep in mind..
-And, based upon the drawbacks, Search Remotely offers tips for companies to ensure top quality from gig workers hired to complete remote job tasks..
+And, based upon the drawbacks, we offer tips for companies to ensure top quality from gig workers hired to complete remote job tasks..

 Proliferation of Remote Contractors Completing Remote Jobs from Anywhere